-This instance of the #PLOT macro sets the second pixel from the left in the third row from the top in the frame created by the #UDGARRAY macro then creates an image of the modified frame.
+This instance of the #PLOT macro sets the second pixel from the left in the third row from the top in the frame created by the #UDG macro.
+The #UDGARRAY macro then creates an image of the modified frame.

 The integer parameters of the #PLOT macro may contain replacement fields.